Skip to content

 The 14.3-inch infotainment system includes built-in Google Maps, including an In-Car Route Planner that works to preheat the battery to the optimum temperature before you reach a charger.
 (This lets the battery charge as fast as possible.)

-Nissan has also given the Leaf Vehicle-to-Load (V2L) capability, so you can power other electrical items using the car’s battery pack.
+Nissan has also given the Leaf Vehicle-to-Load (V2L) capability on the top-spec model, so you can power other electrical items using the car’s battery pack.
 It’s also V2G compatible, letting you send excess electricity back to the grid.

 Built on the same CMF-EV platform as the larger Nissan Ariya, the Leaf offers a full suite of driver assistance features.
 The ProPilot Assist system taps into the sat nav to automatically slow you down for corners and speed limit changes, while the brake regeneration can vary depending on the situation, too.
 Its cameras give you a top-down parking view, a wide-angle front view and an image that removes the blind spot caused by the bonnet.